darkrenaissance/darkfi/doc/src/architecture/blockchain.md

 is currently in the devnet phase and has no concept of a consensus token.

-Darkfi is actively working to upgrade its consensus to Ouroboros Crupsinous, a privacy focused proof-of-stake algorithm.
+Darkfi is actively working to upgrade its consensus to Ouroboros Crypsinous, a privacy focused proof-of-stake algorithm.
 To accomodate this transition it has designed its data structures to be easy to upgrade.

-Below is a specification of how DarkFi's blockchain achieves consensus.
+Below is a specification of how DarkFi's current blockchain achieves consensus.

 ## Blockchain